-In this introduction to R, you will master the basics of this beautiful open source language, including factors, lists and data frames.
+In Introduction to R, you will master the basics of this widely used open source language, including factors, lists, and data frames.
 With the knowledge gained in this course, you will be ready to undertake your first very own data analysis.
-With over 2 million users worldwide R is rapidly becoming the leading programming language in statistics and data science.
-Every year, the number of R users grows by 40% and an increasing number of organizations are using it in their day-to-day activities.
-Leverage the power of R by completing this free R online course today!
+Oracle estimated over 2 million R users worldwide in 2012, cementing R as a leading programming language in statistics and data science.
+Every year, the number of R users grows by about 40%, and an increasing number of organizations are using it in their day-to-day activities.
+Begin your journey to learn R with us today!

-In this free R course, we'll take you on a trip to Vegas, where you will learn how to analyze your gambling results using vectors in R!
-After completing this chapter, you will be able to create vectors in R, name them, select elements from them and compare different vectors.
+We take you on a trip to Vegas, where you will learn how to analyze your gambling results using vectors in R. After completing this chapter, you will be able to create vectors in R, name them, select elements from them, and compare different vectors.

-In this chapter you will learn how to work with matrices in R. By the end of the chapter, you will be able to create matrices and to understand how you can do basic computations with them.
-You will analyze the box office numbers of Star Wars to illustrate the use of matrices in R. May the force be with you!
+In this chapter, you will learn how to work with matrices in R. By the end of the chapter, you will be able to create matrices and understand how to do basic computations with them.
+You will analyze the box office numbers of the Star Wars movies and learn how to use matrices in R. May the force be with you!

-Very often, data falls into a limited number of categories.
-For example, humans are either male or female.
+Data often falls into a limited number of categories.
+For example, human hair color can be categorized as black, brown, blond, red, grey, or white—and perhaps a few more options for people who color their hair.
 In R, categorical data is stored in factors.
-Given the importance of these factors in data analysis, you should start learning how to create, subset and compare them now!
+Factors are very important in data analysis, so start learning how to create, subset, and compare them now.

-Most data sets you will be working with will be stored as data frames.
-By the end of this chapter focused on R basics, you will be able to create a data frame, select interesting parts of a data frame and order a data frame according to certain variables.
+Most datasets you will be working with will be stored as data frames.
+By the end of this chapter, you will be able to create a data frame, select interesting parts of a data frame, and order a data frame according to certain variables.

-Lists, as opposed to vectors, can hold components of different types, just like your to-do list at home or at work.
-This intro to R chapter will teach you how to create, name and subset these lists.
+As opposed to vectors, lists can hold components of different types, just as your to-do lists can contain different categories of tasks.
+This chapter will teach you how to create, name, and subset these lists.